CommonJS Module Resolution

 "main": "lib/entry.js"

-If ./mylib/package.json contains that, require('./mylib') loads ./mylib/lib/entry.js.
-Without a package.json (or without a "main" field), it falls back to index.js in the directory.
+}With that package.json, require('./mylib') loads ./mylib/lib/entry.js.
+Without a package.json, or without a "main" field, the resolver falls back to index.js in the directory.

 // Assuming ./mylib/ has package.json with "main": "entry.js"